Xavier-Edups/game-of-life/README.md

 # game-of-life
-Visualization of the game of life, inveted by John H. Conway, a zero player game.
+Visualization of the game of life, formulated by John H. Conway, a zero player game.